Condemor-bit/autoac_pi/README.md

 check if you can turn on your AC.

 >irsend send_once hisense on ## irsend send_once REMOTE_CONTROL BUTTOM
+>

-If it doesn't work, check the distance.
-If you used a custom remote file, check the code indentation, another potential factor is the power supply.
-It should provide enough power to the IR emitter.
+If it doesn't work, first, check the distance.
+Additionally, if you used a custom remote file, verify the code indentation, and don't forget about the power supply; it should provide sufficient power to the IR emitter.

 ### Check DHT sensor
 ![Screenshot from 2023-07-16 14-55-43](https://github.com/Condemor-bit/autoac_pi/assets/119131987/c87ce4f4-2088-4ac1-8035-cdd331175b2e)